MicrosoftDocs/SupportArticles-docs/support/sql/includes/performance/establish-runner-waiter-perf-type.md

 |   1080          | 1000        |  90200        |

 > [!Note]
-> If the CPU time is greater than the duration, then a parallel query was being executed while multiple threads were using the CPU at the same time when the clock was ticking.
+> If the CPU time is greater than the duration, a parallel query is executed while multiple threads are using the CPU at the same time when the clock is ticking.
 For more information, see [Parallel queries - runner or waiter](#parallel-queries---runner-or-waiter).

 ### Type 2: Waiting on a bottleneck (waiter)